facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 How Much Do Elections Actually Affect The Stock Market?

-With the upcoming election, people have started asking me about the effects that it will have on the stock market.
-With so much craziness going on this year, I’m happy to tell you that this isn’t something that you need to worry about.
+With the upcoming election, everyone seems to be asking about the effects that it will have on the stock market.
+It may seem hard to believe, but this isn’t something that you need to worry about.
 Historically, elections haven’t had much effect on the stock market and neither has the political party in power.

 Historical Returns During Election Years

 Since 1926, the US stock market has returned about 10% per year.
-In election years, it has been up a little bit more, averaging 11.3%.
-In fact, of the 23 presidential elections that have taken place in the United States since 1926, the market has only been down in 4 of those years, which is only about 17% of the time.
+In election years, it has been up a little bit more, averaging 11.6%.
+In fact, of the 23 presidential elections that have taken place in the United States since 1926, the market has only been down in 4 of those years, which is less than 17% of the time.

 During the election years when the market was down, there were much bigger forces at play than just politics.
 The market lost 8.2% for the year in 1932 when Roosevelt ran against Hoover.
 That was also near the height of the great depression, which had started long before the campaigning began.
 The market lost 9.8% in 1940 when Roosevelt ran against Willkie.
 However, the world was also at war as Hitler’s Germany tried to take over all of Europe.